fdavidcl/stackedit-docs/arch_intel_cuda.md

 ## Step 4.
 Recover GLX capabilities

-GLX will be broken (you can test with glxgears) if you don't have bumblebee installed:
+GLX may be broken (you can test with `glxgears`) if you don't have bumblebee installed:

 ~~~
 sudo pacman -Sy bumblebee
 ~~~
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3MzYwMzA5OV19
+eyJoaXN0b3J5IjpbMjM2MzQ4MDAwXX0=
 -->